 Delta Optical Thin Film's Continuously Variable Filters are especially suited for applications in spectroscopy.
 Download the presentation on Continuously Variable Filters for Fluorescence and Hyperspectral Imaging Applications.
 Edinburgh Instruments has written an article that shows the benefit of using Linear Variable Filters in grating based spectrometers.

 Achieve full tunability in your system by using the following Continuously Variable Filters

 - 3G Short Wavelength Pass filter: Edge to be tuned from 320 nm – 850 nm, blocking up to 684 nm when edge at lowest wavelength.
 Deeper near-edge blocking, but lower UV transmittance than previous generations.

-- 3G Long Wavelength Pass filter: Edge to be tuned from 310 nm – 850 nm, blocking down to 190 nm when edge at highest wavelength, steeper edge.
+- 3G Long Wavelength Pass filter: Edge to be tuned from 310 nm – 850 nm, blocking down to 190 nm when edge at highest wavelength.
 Steeper edge and broader blocking range than previous generations.